Introduction to Zero Downtime Migration

 -

-To: Any higher release of Cassandra, or to any higher release of DSE, or to Astra DB
+To: Any equivalent or higher release of Cassandra, or to any equivalent or higher release of DSE, or to Astra DB

 Migration scenarios